Dqrkky/Anti-Afk/README.md

-Checks if mouse mouves and puts it on discord with an rpc
+Checks if your mouse mouve's and puts an discord rpc to show the status